 We want this to be a truly community-driven process, and NYCEDC and DOT have been engaging directly with New Yorkers to hear their ideas on how to make BQX work even better for their neighborhoods.
 We continue to work with Community Boards, local community-based organizations, and residents up and down the corridor to better understand travel patterns and discuss how to best integrate new transit onto city streets.

-In Summer 2016, NYCEDC and DOT held seven community visioning sessions attended by over 500 residents of Astoria, Long Island City, Greenpoint, Williamsburg, Brooklyn Heights, Cobble Hill, Red Hook, Sunset Park and other communities.
-At these sessions, we presented an and guided residents through two small, interactive group activities to gather information on how residents use transit along the corridor, as well as gather ideas for how the streetcar could interact with the streetscape.
+In Summer 2016, NYCEDC and DOT held seven community visioning sessions attended by over five hundred residents of Astoria, Long Island City, Greenpoint, Williamsburg, Brooklyn Heights, Cobble Hill, Red Hook, Sunset Park, and other communities.
+At these sessions, we presented an and guided residents through two small, interactive group activities to gather information on how residents use transit along the corridor and gather ideas for how the streetcar could interact with the streetscape.